Peberr/Bloxflip-bypass/README.md

 # Bloxflip-bypass
-A simple bypass on bloxflip
+A simple bypass on bloxflip using cloudscraper